albertoscala/probability/1-combination-math.md

 ### Example

-In how many ways can 9 people be arranged in a single file?ù+
+In how many ways can 9 people be arranged in a single file?

 **Solution**